By Andreas Lakota

 A week before the big race, Burgstaller flies to Hawaii together with his friends, the Birkeneder couple – together they launched “Project K” (for Kona) and completed the preparations.
 He is quickly infected by the myth.
 “When you walk along the pier to the swim start, it’s an unbelievable feeling.”
 The first few days, when there weren’t so many athletes and your own tension was still within limits, were the best.

-But even after that he collected “unforgettable impressions”.
+But even following that he collected “unforgettable impressions”.
 What is particularly memorable?
 “On the one hand, this crazy climate,” says Burgstaller.
 “Even when I went for a normal walk, my T-shirt was soaking wet.”
 In addition to the atmosphere and the landscape, he was also impressed by the numerous top athletes.
 “Everyone was fully trained, everyone really fit.”
 Only the best of the best make it to Hawaii.
-And of course the pros, whom Burgstaller meets again and again, even in competitions that start on the same day.
+And of course the pros, whom Burgstaller meets once more and once more, even in competitions that start on the same day.
 “It’s only in triathlon that you can compete with the absolute best in the world in the same race,” he says.
 “That’s another reason why the sport fascinates me so much.”

 Mathias Burgstaller started endurance sports around ten years ago.
 Before that he played football all his life, as a goalkeeper at 1.FC Passau he made it into the Bayernliga.
 “Even back then, I liked to train long and hard,” he says.
 His condition is also exceptional for a keeper.
 During runs in preparation, he leaves the field players behind in rows.
 After the football career, Burgstaller wants to keep fit individually.
 But that doesn’t work as planned.
 A friend finally takes him to a folk triathlon.
 He can’t crawl, rides an old, borrowed racing bike – but the enthusiasm is aroused.